Doug Harvey (ice hockey)

-Douglas Norman Harvey (December 19, 1924 – December 26, 1989) was a Canadian professional hockey defenceman and coach who played in the National Hockey League (NHL) from 1947 until 1964, and from 1966 until 1969.
+Douglas Norman Harvey (December 19, 1924 – December 26, 1989) was a Canadian professional hockey defenceman.
+Widely regarded as one of the greatest defenders in National Hockey League (NHL) history, Harvey was elected to the Hockey Hall of Fame in 1973 and was named one of the 100 Greatest NHL Players in history in 2017.
+Individually he won the James Norris Memorial Trophy as the best defenceman seven times, and was named to the end of season NHL All-Star team as a First All-Star 10 times.
+He played from 1947 until 1964, and from 1966 until 1969.
 Best known for playing with the Montreal Canadiens, Harvey also played for the New York Rangers, Detroit Red Wings, and St. Louis Blues, as well as several teams in the minor leagues.
 He also served as the player-coach of the Rangers for one season, and served a similar role for the minor-league Kansas City Blues.
+He was also a coach.

 Born and raised in Montreal, Harvey played junior hockey for local teams.
 He joined the Royal Canadian Navy during the Second World War, and while he spent the bulk of his time with the naval hockey team, he did see active service defending merchant shipping.
 A standout athlete, Harvey also played Canadian football and baseball at this time, though he gave up on both sports to concentrate on hockey.
 Signed by the Canadiens he made the team in 1947, though initially he was criticized for his style of play.
 After a few years Harvey began to demonstrate his abilities, and became regarded as one of the top defenders in the NHL.
 Regarded as a team leader he was voted captain of the team in 1960, however he clashed with Canadiens management due to personal differences, which combined with his age led to him being traded to New York in 1961.

 Harvey spent two years with the Rangers before the team felt he was no longer effective, and assigned him to their minor-league affiliate, and released him in 1963.
 Harvey would spend the next five years in the minor leagues, briefly playing for Detroit, before he joined the Blues during the 1968 playoffs.
 He spent one final year in the NHL with the Blues before retiring in 1969.
 Following his playing career Harvey served in coaching and scouting roles for a few years, but a serious alcohol problem developed during the latter stages of his career kept him from serving in any capacity for long.
 He reconciled with the Canadiens a few years before his death, having his #2 sweater retired, and served as a part-time scout for the team.
 With the Canadiens, Harvey won the Stanley Cup six times and played in the Stanley Cup Finals five more times.
-Individually he won the James Norris Memorial Trophy as the best defenceman seven times, and was named to the end of season NHL All-Star team eleven times (ten times as a First All-Star, once as a Second All-Star).
-Widely regarded as one of the greatest defenders in NHL history, Harvey was elected to the Hockey Hall of Fame in 1973 and was named one of the 100 Greatest NHL Players in history in 2017.